ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 ### Images

-The different achievement-images have been created using GIMP 2.10.
-In the future it could be possible to display additional Achievement-information as additional layers over the current pictures, resulting in one picture depicting all achievements at once.
-This could be done by using the python image library (PIL).
-They can be sent into the chat using send_image().
+The various achievement images were created with GIMP 2.10.
+In the future it might be possible to put additional information about the achievements as additional layers over the current images, so that one image shows all achievements at once.
+This could be done using the Python Image Library (PIL).
+They can be sent to the chat with `send_image()`.

 <div id="discussion"></div>